ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 # First clear the existing chain data and wallets
 # The following lines may error without issue if the node is not already running or the directory does not already exist

+# Ignore error
+set +o errexit

 w-cli stop
-echo "Wait for the node to stop if it was running..." sleep 10 echo "Delete the data directory if it exists..." rm -r $DATA_DIR/elementsregtest
+echo "Wait for the node to stop if it was running..." sleep 20

-# Set to stop the rest of the script if there is an error
-set -e
+echo "Delete the data directory if it exists..." rm -r $DATA_DIR/elementsregtest

-# Start the daemon and wait for it to initialise
+# Start the daemon
 n-dae
 sleep 10

+# Wait for node to finish loading all wallets and respond to command to get new address
+until ADDRGEN1=$(w-cli getnewaddress)
+do
+  echo "Waiting for node to finish loading wallets..." sleep 2 done

+# Exit on error
+set -o errexit

+# Create an address to generate to
+ADDRGEN1=$(w-cli getnewaddress)

 # Move some funds to Wallet 1
 W1_ADDR=$(w1-cli getnewaddress)
 w-cli sendtoaddress $W1_ADDR 1000
-w-cli generate 1
+w-cli generatetoaddress 1 $ADDRGEN1
 w1-cli getbalance "*" 0 true